 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
+Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
-The property was unoccupied, but furnished and floors were covered.